Vacancy: Farming Engagement Officer

 Occasionally, we have opportunities for work experience at other times in the year – but this is variable and decided on a case-by-case basis.

-Places are very limited and so we encourage young people to apply early.
+Places for a four-day work experience programmes are very limited and so we encourage young people to apply early.
 We will prioritise applications from schools within the Cotswolds National Landscape, and from students with a demonstrable interest in working within our sector.

 If you would like to gain work experience with us, please email our Outdoor Learning Officer at helen.komor@cotswolds-nl.org.uk.